PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 But the Chinese SMIC is catching up rapidly - they already have a functional 7nm process.
 Due to US / NL export controls, SMIC is not able to buy ASML EUV machines, and are now also restricted in buying the older DUV machines.
-In June 2024, a [report](https://evertiq.com/news/55926) showed that SMIC can produce 5nm chips using DUV hardware, and is now able to produce 7nm AI chips (about three years behind the 4nm process that ASMLs EUV machines can produce), but SMIC's EUV lithography is plagued by low yields.
+In June 2024, a [report](https://evertiq.com/news/55926) showed that SMIC can produce 5nm chips using DUV hardware, and is now able to produce 7nm AI chips (about three years behind the 4nm process that ASMLs EUV machines can produce), but SMIC's lithography is plagued by low yields.

-#### Zeiss - mirrors & lensens

-ASML's EUV machines use mirrors and lenses made by the German company Zeiss.
-In 2016, ASML [bought](https://optics.org/news/7/11/11) a 25% stake in Zeiss, and the two companies have a very close relationship.
-It is likely that no other company is able to produce these optics.
+#### Memory fabrication: Micron, SK Hynix

+AI chips require a lot of HBMs (High Bandwidth Memory), which is the most advanced memory type.
+Only a few companies can produce them.

+#### AI Chip design: Nvidia, AMD, Intel, Google, Apple

+The most famous company names on this page are all chip designers.
+And there are new companies, like Cerebras and Groq, which are designing chips specifically for AI.
+Notably, some of these companies use relatively outdated processes to produce their chips, like Groq who used 14nm, which is a potential choke point for governance.

+### On-Chip Governance

+The article ["Secure, Governable Chips"](https://www.cnas.org/publications/reports/secure-governable-chips) proposes a new approach to AI governance.

 ### Verification methods - preventing large training runs